oshinika/Bcrypt_Hashing/README.md

      StoreSaltedPassword = "false"
     "Hash.Algorithm.Properties" = "{bcrypt.version:2a,bcrypt.cost.factor:10}"
    ```
+3. Restart the WSO2 Identity Server.

-* The `Hash.Algorithm.Properties` configuration is optional and may be omitted if the default values are sufficient for the deployment.
+* The `Hash.Algorithm.Properties` [configuration](#bcrypt-parameters) is optional and may be omitted if the default values are sufficient for the deployment.

 * If Bcrypt is not defined during the initial server startup, existing passwords will not be hashed using Bcrypt.
 In such cases, administrators will need to [reset user passwords](https://is.docs.wso2.com/en/latest/guides/account-configurations/account-recovery/password-recovery/) after enabling Bcrypt.